Mace-Scovell/not-bingus-bot/README.md

 ### Best Practices

-Generally you'll want to make all state, config, etc. locallized to your cog file.
+Generally you'll want to make all state, config, etc. localized to your cog file.
 That way we can easily disable it if needed and nothing will break.

 #### Cog Config

-For simplicity we'll just use env vars for config.
+For simplicity, we'll just use env vars for config.
 Prefix any env vars your cog will read with the cog's name and a `.` (example: `Markov` cog can have a var called `Markov.REPLY_CHANNELS`).

-Try to documents these options within this README file under the [The individual cogs docs](#cog-docs).
+Try to document these options within this README file under [The individual cogs docs](#cog-docs).
 Create a third-level heading with your cog's name, and a link to its source code.

 #### Formatting